UNDP-Data/geohub/documentation/docs/data/data_upload.md

 ## Next step

-In next section, you are going to publish the first dataset in GeoHub.
+In next section, you are going to learn how to register a remote file source other than uploading.